WilliamJohnsonJr/Week_5_Project_Restaurant/Readme.md

 # Humdrum Grill

+A single-page restaurant website coded according to a set of mockup images provided by our client.

-A weekend project by Will Johnson and Jenna Rajani.
+Built in one weekend by Will Johnson and Jenna Rajani.

 ## Live on Surge at: http://williamjohnsonjr-humdrumgrill.surge.sh